Jumpscale/jumpscale_portal8/docs/Configuration/PortalConfiguration.md

 # Portal Configuration

-The configuration of the portal is stored in the ays `service.hrd file` eg. at `/opt/jumpscale7/hrd/apps/jumpscale__portal__main/service.hrd
+The configuration of the portal is stored in the ays `service.hrd file` eg. at `/optvar/cfg/jumpscale/portals/main/config.yaml
 `

-The most important variables to play with are prefixed with instance

 ```python